thomas-touhey/cahute/docs/headers/cahute/error.rst

     Error raised if a device with which communication was previously established is no longer accessible.

+.. c:macro:: CAHUTE_ERROR_TIMEOUT_START

+    Error raised if a read timeout has been encountered on the start of a block, e.g. at the start of a packet.

 .. c:macro:: CAHUTE_ERROR_TIMEOUT

-    Error raised if a timeout has been encountered on an I/O operation.
+    Error raised if a read timeout has been encountered within or at the end of a block, e.g. within or at the end of a packet.

 .. c:macro:: CAHUTE_ERROR_CORRUPT